 We are going to focus on a key component of my trade plan that has allowed me to generate my full-time income from the markets for the last 10 years.
 I'm going to show you how to focus in on a small universe of stocks that are going to help you experience the big returns in just minutes each day.
+This list is what we refer to as the Options Income Superstars list.
 I will share the exact names that I focus on every week in my own trading.
 You will see why I choose the names for my watch list, how I trade them, and why it's important to not get caught up with how any other stock not on our list is trading.